 This second path seems the most likely.
 That joint AEI-CAP statement explicitly endorses the European Commission’s attempts to come up with “a ‘code of principles’ that online platforms and social networks should follow.”
 It explicitly supports these companies fixing their algorithms to “facilitate users’ access to real news stories,” i.e., only the news these elitists want people to read.

 But the Yellow Vests are out and the jig is up, Mr. Kristol.
 Why not show some rare intellectual honesty and come right out and declare your true loyalty to the New World Order globalist establishment?
 Another fake conservative magazine is not going to accomplish anything anymore.
-We’re past all that now.We value your comments!
-Please weigh in on our comment section below.
+We’re past all that now.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com